Semi-basement

-In architecture, a semi-basement is a floor of a building that is half below ground, rather than entirely such as a true basement or cellar.
+In architecture, a semi-basement, lower ground, lower level, etc. is a floor of a building that is half below ground, rather than entirely such as a true basement or cellar.

 Traditionally, semi-basements were designed in larger houses where staff was housed.
 A semi-basement usually contained kitchens and domestic offices.
 The advantage over a basement is that a semi-basement can let outside light in as it can have windows, albeit ones that are often too high to enjoy a view.
 Historically this was an advantage as the servants, who traditionally inhabited such a floor, would not have the opportunity to waste time by looking out of the window.